 - Providing experiential opportunities beyond the classroom that are rooted in Indigenous worldview, cultures, values, traditions, and languages

-- Supporting Indigenous students and non-Indigenous students involved or interested in the language activities within the Aboriginal Studies Program and/or the broader community
+- Supporting Indigenous students and non-Indigenous students involved or interested in the language activities within the Indigenous Studies Program and/or the broader community

 For more information or to get involved, please contact Jenny Blackbird: